 - Eastern Museum of Motor Racing - unique displays of legendary race memorabilia.

 - Doublin Gap Motorcross - AMA-sanctioned track that has been hosting motocross racing for nearly 20 years.

 - South Mountain Raceway - car enthusiasts have been running their vehicles on this 1/8th mile drag strip for over 40 years.

 Williams Grove Speedway is fun for the entire family and an affordable entertainment option for a summer night.
-If you're bringing the whole crew schedule time for more family fun in Cumberland Valley.
-Find specific trip ideas for families or check out a few of our recommendations below.
+If you're bringing the whole crew schedule time for more family fun in the Cumberland Valley.
+Check out a few of our recommendations below.

 - Carlisle Sports Emporium - go kart racing, mini golf, rock climbing, arcade games and laser tag

 - Army Heritage Trail - located at the U.S. Army Heritage & Education Center in Carlisle, this one-mile loop showcases each era of the U.S. Army, with full-size exhibits and artifacts

 - Hersheypark - just 30 minutes away you can visit the internationally-known "Happiest Place on Earth"